LLMs Meet Library Evolution: Evaluating Deprecated API Usage in LLM-based Code Completion: Study Results

-From the model perspective, the causes of deprecated API usages can be divided into two main points:
+From the model perspective, the causes of deprecated API usages consist of two main points:

-\textbf{Model Training:} The LLMs were trained on large-scale code corpora, primarily collected from code repositories.
-As libraries evolved, both deprecated APIs and their replacements were used in software development, leading to training corpora containing instances of deprecated API usages.
-For instance, in this study, we collected 9,022 functions from open-source code corpora that used deprecated APIs.
-When trained on such data, LLMs might ``memorize'' these deprecated APIs and their usage contexts as part of the learned knowledge~\cite{LLM-KB,LLM-KB-Revisiting}.
-The different training corpora also led to the different \aup and \dur of the LLMs.
+\textbf{Model Training:} As libraries evolve, both deprecated APIs and their replacements are commonly found in open-source code repositories.
+Since the training data for LLMs are primarily sourced from these repositories without filtering for deprecated APIs, they often include instances of deprecated API usage.
+While the training datasets for specific LLMs like CodeLlama and GPT-3.5 are not publicly available, preventing direct inspection, the distribution of deprecated API usages in open-source code repositories can serve as a proxy for understanding the nature of their training data.
+In this study, we identified 9,022 instances of deprecated API usage and 19,103 instances of their replacements in open-source code repositories.
+These coarse statistics suggest that a significant portion of the training data likely includes deprecated APIs.
+Moreover, prior studies have demonstrated a relationship between training data distribution and model output behavior~\cite{xie2023data,nijkamp2023codegen2}.
+When trained on data containing deprecated APIs, LLMs may ``memorize'' these APIs and associated usage patterns as part of their learned knowledge~\cite{LLM-KB,LLM-KB-Revisiting}.
+The different training datasets also led to different \aup and \dur of the LLMs.

-\textbf{Model Inference:} During the inference stage, LLMs generated completions by predicting token probabilities based on their learned \emph{prior} knowledge (\eg the memorized API usage contexts) and applying token selection strategies (\eg greedy search or beam search).
-Given certain contexts, LLMs were likely to predict deprecated API usages due to the high token probabilities, without considering any \emph{posterior} knowledge about API deprecations.